AI Marketing Verification: The 3-Tier Audit Every Founder Needs

 Every agent output falls into exactly one of three tiers.
 Which tier is determined by one question: what's the worst case if this ships wrong?

 Tier 1 · Fire-and-forget.
 Agent ships direct.
-Worst case is cheap and reversible — delete + resend, rearchive, unsend.
+Worst case is lower-cost and reversible, delete + resend, rearchive, unsend.
 Reddit DMs, X replies, inbox triage, routine Slack acknowledgments.
 The review gate is NONE.
 The failure mode is tolerable.
 Spec says 'ship', agent ships.
 The founder's time is worth more than the tiny probability of a small miss.

 How Trust Breaks When Tiers Get Confused